 “The process of layering with pins or paste is never exact and I constantly make changes and often leave the work overnight so I can look at it fresh before making further compositional decisions.”

-Cas Holmes has exhibited internationally and also teaches short courses regularly at West Dean College which is near Chichester in West Sussex.
+She has exhibited internationally and also teaches short courses regularly at West Dean College which is near Chichester in West Sussex.
+Some courses are also online.
 Click here to see if she has any courses coming up.

 Holmes has a collection of books which explore her themes and process further.
 They would be a welcome addition to any art room library.